 As outlined above, we recognise that our highest risk is within our supply chains.
 Our supply chain risk mapping will identify suppliers which need to be prioritised in our modern slavery due diligence practices.
 It is anticipated that the highest risk suppliers, warranting enhanced due diligence, are likely to provide facilities services, manufactured products, and construction and refurbishment.

-In general, LDL undertakes due diligence when considering taking on all new suppliers, and when reviewing existing suppliers.
+In general, we undertake due diligence when considering taking on all new suppliers, and when reviewing existing suppliers.
 These mitigating steps include:

 - Evaluating the modern slavery and human trafficking risks of each new supplier by assessing the sector and geographical associated risks;